Intermodalics/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 First step
 ----------

-The start of the program is similar as the :ref:`universal-robots-urcap-example`.
+The start of the program is similar as the :ref:`universal-robots-urcap-example-v1`.
 The waypoint **drop_2** is where the box is dropped to trigger a second detection.
 The waypoint **detect_pose_2** is defined so the robot doesn't block the camera when triggering the second detection.
 In this application the grasping and release logic is turning on and off the vacuum.